What to Know About New Tattoo Aftercare

 - Itchiness is greatly reduced, as is the "tight" sensation that normally happens.

 - It also prevents dust and germs from settling on the tattoo.
-(My Dad is a TV engineer, and he has to go into some really dirty places to run cables etc. He swears by this method, as before he had to take two weeks off work to allow his tattoos to heal!)
+(My dad is a TV engineer, and he has to go into some really dirty places to run cables, etc. He swears by this method since before, he had to take two weeks off work to allow his tattoos to heal!)

-Once you try this, you won't go back, honestly!
+Once you try this, I doubt that you will go back, honestly!

 - You can now stop using the cling film and, if desired, the ointment.

 - Switch to a moisturiser if you choose to finish using the ointment at this stage because the tattoo must be kept supple.
 Diprobase or E45 cream are both great, as they are unscented and lightweight while being great moisturisers!

 Two weeks out, the tattoo should now be fully healed.
 If not, just keep cleaning and moisturising!
 Remember that proper care continues well after the tattoo has healed.
 After the two week mark, these are some things you should continue to think about: